 This week I got to thinking about a deeper meaning to my life, which I do from time to time and I remembered a quote by the late George Carlin “Just when I found out the meaning of life, they changed it.”

 I know this sounds like a really heavy and profound subject, but if you’ve experience death, it makes you think about life.
-You reflect on lives and loves that are lost and your place in the world and… Continue reading
+You reflect on lives and loves that are lost and your place in the world and usually that means a world that offers you more meaning, a purpose to exist and get up… Continue reading

 This weekend I was able to travel back to my old neighborhood to attend the funeral of my neighbor Jim and to be there for his widow Louise during her time of sorrow.
 It was an occasion really of family, friends and support of a whole church community and seeing that made me grateful to be apart.
 Funerals can be a time of comfort, and of true support and respect.

 I was particularly impressed with how the church community came together and supported one of their members by a attending the service and then bringing food over to… Continue reading

 Do you experience your emotions some days like a roller coaster – up and down?
 I know I sure did and still do from time to time.
 Emotions like anger, sadness, fear, depression, loneliness and deep heartache are unpredictable.
 With these emotions does come healing so you need to feel these emotions, honor how you feel and ride it out.

 Last weekend I drove by my old house that I shared with my late husband for the first time since I moved and there was a flood of emotions, that of the life I once had.
 I acknowledged those feelings… Continue reading